-In order to achieve the purpose of those rules, it will be necessary for Gas Industry Co to be able to enforce compliance with them.
-In May 2007, Gas Industry Co made a recommendation to the Minister for regulations to enforce the proposed Gas (Switching Arrangements) Rules (the "Compliance recommendation").
-The Compliance recommendation, and the accompanying recommendation on the switching rules, are currently awaiting final approval by the Minister.
+In order to achieve the purpose of the Reconciliation rules, it will be necessary for Gas Industry Co to be able to enforce compliance with them.
+In May 2007, Gas Industry Co made a recommendation to the Minister for Compliance regulations to enforce the recommended Switching rules.
+In January 2008, Gas Industry Co made a recommendation for rules requiring disclosure of certain information by owners of gas processing facilities (the 'Information disclosure rules'), which was accompanied by a recommendation to amend the Compliance regulations to cover those rules.
+The Compliance regulations, and amendments, are currently awaiting approval by the Minister before going through the formal regulation-making process.